-Year and month in which data were collected: 10/2020
+Year and month in which the data were collected

-Core Curriculum Area Textbooks and Instructional M aterials/Year of Adoption Reading/Language Arts Reading: Wonders, McGraw-Hill; adopted in 2013 Maravillas, McGraw-Hill; adopted in 2015 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0 Mathematics Everyday Math, McGraw-Hill; adopted in 2015 Matematicas Diarias, McGraw-Hill adopted in 2015 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0 Science Discovery Works (K-3), Houghton Mifflin; adopted in 2003 Science California 2007 (4-5), Houghton Mifflin; adopted in 2009 Full Option Science System, Delta Education Science and Technology for Children, Carolina Biological The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0 History-Social Science History Social Science for California, Scott Foresman; adopted in 2006 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0
+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption ?
+Percent Students Lacking Own Assigned Copy Reading/Language Arts Reading: Wonders, McGraw-Hill; adopted in 2013 Maravillas, McGraw-Hill; adopted in 2015 Yes 0 Mathematics Everyday Math, McGraw-Hill; adopted in 2015 Matematicas Diarias, McGraw-Hill adopted in 2015 Yes 0 Science Discovery Works (K-3), Houghton Mifflin; adopted in 2003 Science California 2007 (4-5), Houghton Mifflin; adopted in 2009 Full Option Science System, Delta Education Science and Technology for Children, Carolina Biological Yes 0 History-Social Science History Social Science for California, Scott Foresman; adopted in 2006 Yes 0 Foreign Language Health Visual and Performing Arts Science Laboratory Equipment (grades 9-12)

-School Facility Conditions and Planned Improvements (Most Recent Year)
+School Facility Conditions and Planned Improvements

 Lakeview Elementary School opened in September of 1959.
 Some of our classrooms have been updated and maintained to provide a safe and stimulating learning environment.
 The Lakeside Union School District team works diligently to ensure that all sites are well-maintained and undergo maintenance on a regular basis.
 An online system of work orders is implemented to assist in maintenance requests.
 Sites are cleaned, painted and carpeted on a regular basis.
 Restrooms and fire alarms systems are also maintained and updated as necessary.
 Upgraded waterless urinals have been installed in the boy's restrooms to provide sanitation and energy efficiency.
 Heating and cooling systems are regularly evaluated to ensure energy efficient use.
 The passing of Proposition V by the Lakeside Community allowed our site to build a new Multi-purpose room, office space and teacher workroom.
-State of the art office spaces, including a health office, and food service area, provide an energy efficiency.
+State of the art office spaces, including a health office, and food service area, provide an energy efficient, attractive and healthy environment for our students.
+The Kindergarten playground has been rearranged and improved for safety and efficiency.
 New play equipment was added on both the lower and upper playgrounds that meet safety requirements supported by the JPA.
 Our school site is cleaned daily and any graffiti removed immediately by custodial staff.
 Each and every student takes pride in the appearance of their school and incentives are provided for campus beautification.